Projects

 Media: ArchDaily, Smithsonian Magazine, Bustler, World Architecture

-I woke up laying on my back.
-My head hurt and I felt dizzy.
-I pulled away a chair that was laying on my leg.
+I woke up lying on my back.
+My head hurt, and I felt dizzy.
+I pulled away a chair that was lying on my leg.
 I felt a terrible pain in my right shoulder.
-I was still in my apartment or at least it looked like it, except it was upside down and I was sitting on a ceiling.
-All of my furniture laid around me.
-I tried to think of the last thing that I could remember before I woke up: I was sitting in my chair in my living room and reading the news on my laptop and then – I remember nothing.
+I was still in my apartment, or at least it looked like it, except it was upside down, and I was sitting on a ceiling.
+All of my furniture lay around me.
+I tried to think of the last thing I could remember before I woke up: I was sitting in my chair in the living room, reading the news on my laptop, and then – I remember nothing.
 I woke up.
-Confused, I starred at my room.
-It almost looked like someone rotated it 180 degrees.
-Is this why my shoulder hurts because I landed on it as I was falling down (up)?
+Confused, I stared at my room.
+It almost looked as if someone had rotated it 180 degrees.
+Is this why my shoulder hurts?
+Because I landed on it as I was falling down (up)?
 Nonsense.
-Is this why my coffee table is missing and there is a giant hole in a floor or what was a ceiling the last time I remember?
-I got up and walked toward my window in search for any sign of explanation.
-As I looked out I was stunned.
-I suddenly remembered the headline of the news I was reading right before it happened: “The World is Loosing Its Gravity to Us”.
+Is this why my coffee table is missing, and there's a giant hole in the floor?
+Or what was the ceiling the last time I remember?

 Conitnue reading below...

-It’s been 20 years since the day the world lost its gravity to us.
+It has been 20 years since the day the world lost its gravity to us.
 I am one of the survivors that did not drift into space.
-I was one of the lucky once who on the day it happened was inside of a building, a building that was grounded well enough into the Earth’s crust to not fly out into the sky.
-At first, it looked like everything on Earth has lost its gravity, but as we started to look around we realized that the trees, plants, rocks, and animals were still living on the Earth’s surface.
+I was one of the lucky ones who, on the day it happened, was inside of a building, a building that was grounded well enough into the Earth’s crust to not fly out into the sky.
+At first, it seemed that everything on Earth had lost its gravity, but as we began to look around, we realized that the trees, plants, rocks, and animals were still living on the Earth’s surface.
 After some time of grieving and sadness, what happened has finally started to settle in.
-We were punished, prohibited from living on the surface of this planet.It is almost as if the Earth shacked itself off of all of the unnecessary things: humans and all human-made.
+We were punished.
+We were prohibited from living on the surface of this planet.
+It is almost as if the Earth shook itself free of all the unnecessary things: humans and all human-made.

-We live in between, trying to survive everyday with fear of falling into space.
+We live in between, trying to survive every day with fear of falling into space.

 Man and ground are no longer one.